Mardi Gras in New Orleans

 The holiday of Mardi Gras is celebrated in southern Louisiana, including the city of New Orleans.
 Celebrations are concentrated for about two weeks before and through Shrove Tuesday, the day before Ash Wednesday (the start of lent in the Western Christian tradition).
-Mardi Gras is French for Fat Tuesday, but the season actually begins on King’s Day (12th Night), January 6th, and extends until midnight before Ash Wednesday.
-Club, or Krewe, balls start soon after, though most are extremely private, with their Kings and Queens coming from wealthy old families and their courts consisting of the season’s debutantes.
+Mardi Gras is French for Fat Tuesday, the season is known as Carnival and begins on 12th Night, January 6th, and extends until midnight before Ash Wednesday.
+Club, or Krewe, balls start soon after, though most are extremely private, with their Kings and Queens coming from wealthy old families and their courts consisting of the season's debutantes.
 Most of the high society Krewes do not stage parades.
 As Fat Tuesday gets nearer, the parades start in earnest.
 Usually there is one major parade each day (weather permitting); many days have several large parades.
 The largest and most elaborate parades take place the last five days of the Mardi Gras season.
 In the final week, many events occur throughout New Orleans and surrounding communities, including parades and balls (some of them masquerade balls).

 The parades in New Orleans are organized by social clubs known as krewes; most follow the same parade schedule and route each year.
 The earliest-established krewes were the Mistick Krewe of Comus, the earliest, Rex, the Knights of Momus and the Krewe of Proteus.
 Several modern "super krewes" are well known for holding large parades and events (often featuring celebrity guests), such as the Krewe of Endymion, the Krewe of Bacchus, as well as the Zulu Social Aid & Pleasure Club—a predominantly African American krewe.
 Float riders traditionally toss throws into the crowds.
 The most common throws are strings of colorful plastic beads, doubloons, decorated plastic "throw cups", and small inexpensive toys.
 Major krewes follow the same parade schedule and route each year.

-While many tourists center their Carnival season activities on Bourbon Street, major parades originate in the Uptown and Mid-City districts and follow a route along St. Charles Avenue and Canal Street, on the upriver side of the French Quarter.
-Walking parades - most notably the Krewe du Vieux and 'tit Rex - also take place downtown in the Faubourg Marigny and French Quarter in the weekends preceding Mardi Gras Day.
+While many tourists center their Carnival season activities on Bourbon Street, major parades originate in the Uptown and Mid-City districts and follow a route along St. Charles Avenue and Canal Street, on the upriver side of the Spanish Quarter.
+Walking parades - most notably the Krewe du Vieux and 'tit Rex - also take place downtown in the Faubourg Marigny and Spanish Quarter in the weekends preceding Mardi Gras Day.
 Mardi Gras Day traditionally concludes with the "Meeting of the Courts" between Rex and Comus.